All Products

 Configuration examples

-Example 1: To cache .txt files for 7 days, you can add a cache rule in the DCDN console for the `.txt` file extension and set the cache expiration time to 7 days.
+Example 1: To cache .txt files for seven days, you can add a cache rule for the .txt file extension in the DCDN console and set the cache TTL to 7 days.

 image.png

 Example 2: The following cache policies are configured for the accelerated domain name demo.aliyun.com.
-When a DCDN node fetches the resource http://demo.aliyun.com/image/example.png from the origin server, the request matches both rules.
-Because the two rules have the same weight, their priority is determined by the creation time.
-The rule that was created earlier has a higher priority.
-In this case, the rule for the `/image` directory was created earlier, so the rule for the directory type takes effect.image.png
+When a DCDN node retrieves the resource http://demo.aliyun.com/image/example.png from the origin server, both rules are matched.
+Because the two rules have the same weight, the rule that was created earlier has a higher priority.
+The rule for the /image directory was created earlier and therefore takes effect.image.png

 Batch-configure domain names